Phase One: Supporting Development of the Governor’s 10-Year Energy Action Plan

-Marginal abatement cost curves were produced that show the greenhouse gas emissions abatement potential relative to the cost of that abatement over a range of emission reduction measures.
-Multiple cost curves were produced representing differing assumptions about levels of commitment and action toward greenhouse gas abatement by external drivers, such as federal policy and technological progress, for two points in the future – the ten-year energy plan horizon of 2022 and an end point of 2035.
-Over 200 emission reduction measures were analyzed and included in the curves.
+To produce marginal abatement cost curves (MACCs) that show the greenhouse gas emissions abatement potential relative to the cost of that abatement over a range of emission reduction measures.
+Multiple cost curves were produced representing differing assumptions about levels of commitment and action toward greenhouse gas abatement by external drivers, such as federal policy and technological progress, for two points in the future – the 10-Year Energy Action Plan horizon of 2022 and an end point of 2035.
+Over 200 emission reduction measures were analyzed and included in the MACCs.

-Important Points to Remember
+Important Points to Remember About the Final Report

-This work did not reinvent the wheel.
+- This work did not reinvent the wheel.
 Existing greenhouse gas emissions analysis was used where possible.